-Our walk was brisk with regular short stops for body checks to ensure there were no blood suckers on board.
+Our walk was brisk with regular stops for body checks to ensure there were no bloodsuckers on board.

 A short way up the road we arrived at Blackbutts lookout and picnic grounds.

-Impressive views of Mt Warning and the Tweed Valley allowed me to practise my panoramic photography on my smart phone.
+Impressive views of Mt Warning and the Tweed Valley allowed me to practice my panoramic photography on my smartphone.

 The Pinnacle Lookout

-Onward to The Pinnacle Lookout.
-The short 200m walk was through sub-tropical rainforest, luscious green grass trees and onto a sturdy boardwalk.
+The short 200m walk to the Pinnacle Lookout was through sub-tropical rainforest, luscious green grass trees and onto a sturdy boardwalk.